grafana/k6/docs/design/020-distributed-execution-and-test-suites.md

 Let's start with the goals first:
 1. Ideally, implement all 9 points from the list :arrow_up:, as well as anything else required, to get native distributed execution with great UX in k6 :sweat_smile:
-2. Have a distributed execution solution that works well for all k6 OSS users, regardless of whether they want to use it directly or via something like k6-operator.
+2. Have a distributed execution solution that works well for all k6 open-source users, regardless of whether they want to use it directly or via something like k6-operator.
 At the same time, k6-operator and k6 cloud both should also be able to make use of some of the new features and become even better than they currently are!
 3. As much as practically possible, do it in a backwards compatible manner.
 Some changes in k6 cloud and k6-operator are expected and even wanted, but if we keep `k6 run` backwards compatible, these changes don't _need_ to happen immediately, they can be incremental and non-breaking improvements over time.
 4. As much as practically possible, have only one way to do a certain thing.
 We want to avoid re-implementing the same logic in multiple places whenever possible.